Current Members

 gleon@usc.edu

-Gabe is a second-year PhD student in Clinical Science at USC (started Fall 2021).
+Gabe is a fifth-year PhD student in Clinical Science at USC (started Fall 2021).
 Broadly, he studies interpersonal dynamics within families and close relationships – with a specific focus on stress.
 Namely, he is interested in 1) how close relationships within the family system serve to regulate stress and scaffold child development, and 2) how relationships themselves may deteriorate because of chronic stress exposure and trauma.
 He hopes to conduct research that informs personalized, family-focused interventions for marginalized communities suffering from trauma and chronic stress.
 You can read more about his work at https://gabrielleon.me/

 Yael Waizman